UVA-LavaLab/GraphBrew/README.md

 - `bench/bin`: Executable is placed here.
 - `bench/lib`: Library files can be stored here (not used by default).
 - `bench/src`: Source code files (*.cc) for the benchmarks.
+- `bench/obj`    : Object files are stored here (directory creation is handled but not used by default).
 - `bench/include`: Header files for the benchmarks and various include files for libraries such as GAPBS, RABBIT, etc.

-- `bench/obj`: Object files are stored here (directory creation is handled but not used by default).
+## Project Experiments
+- `bench/results`: experiment results from running `exp-%`.
+- `bench/backups`: experiment backup results from running `clean-all` or `clean-results`.

 ## Installing Prerequisites